It is my desire to uphold God’s Word – not to add to it or subtract from it. His Word and His Spirit are the authorities – not me or any person.

 A Wife Finds God’s Peace Even As Her Husband Divorces Her – on Nina Roesner’s Blog today

 David Platt at www.radical.net

-If your husband is far from God – God’s prescription for you is I Peter 3:1-6
+If your husband is far from God – check out a really powerful way to influence him for Christ found in I Peter 3:1-6

 Wives, in the same way submit yourselves to your own husbands so that, if any of them do not believe the word, they may be won over without words by the behavior of their wives, when they see the purity and reverence of your lives.
 Your beauty should not come from outward adornment, such as elaborate hairstyles and the wearing of gold jewelry or fine clothes.
 Rather, it should be that of your inner self, the unfading beauty of a gentle and quiet spirit, which is of great worth in God’s sight.
 For this is the way the holy women of the past who put their hope in God used to adorn themselves.
 They submitted themselves to their own husbands, like Sarah, who obeyed Abraham and called him her lord.
 You are her daughters if you do what is right and do not give way to fear.

 13 Another thing you do: You flood the Lord’s altar with tears.
 You weep and wail because he no longer looks with favor on your offerings or accepts them with pleasure from your hands.
 14 You ask, “Why?”
 It is because the Lord is the witness between you and the wife of your youth.
 You have been unfaithful to her, though she is your partner, the wife of your marriage covenant.

 15 Has not the one God made you?
 You belong to him in body and spirit.
 And what does the one God seek?
 Godly offspring.
 So be on your guard, and do not be unfaithful to the wife of your youth.

 16 “The man who hates and divorces his wife,” says the Lord, the God of Israel, “does violence to the one he should protect,” says the Lord Almighty.

 So be on your guard, and do not be unfaithful.